Talks for Garden Clubs, Allotment Societies, WI, U3A etc

 Black Country Fuchsia Society, Cottage Garden Society East Midlands, Hardy Plant Society Worcester Group.

-Allotment Societies: Aylesbury Lane Allotment Association, Collerton Poor Close, Narborough & Littlethorpe, Ollerton & Boughton, Swanwick, Stanwick Allotment Society, Weedon Bec
+Allotment Societies: Aylesbury Lane Allotment Association, Collerton Poor Close, Narborough & Littlethorpe, Nuneaton Federation, Ollerton & Boughton, Swanwick, Stanwick Allotment Society, Weedon Bec,

-Schools: Mercenfield Primary School, Great Dalby Primary, Howard Primary, Parkland Primary, St John Fisher Wigston, Sheepy Magna Primary, Swannington' Wymeswold Primary
+Schools: Mercenfield Primary School, Great Dalby Primary, Howard Primary, Parkland PrimarWelwyn Hatfield Council Allotment meeting,y, St John Fisher Wigston, Sheepy Magna Primary, Swannington' Wymeswold Primary

 Carers Groups: Bagworth, Coalville Carers, Earl Shilton, Hinkley Carers, Market Harborough Carers, Loughborough Carers

-Shows and Events: East Midlands Airport Big Green Week, Burton on the Wolds Plantation Anniversary, Food Gusto Ashb de la zouch and Appleby Magna, GE (Oil and Gas) EHS Open Day, I Love Market Harborough Festival, Snibston Miners Gala events, Hinkley Probus Club, , Brocks Hill Country Park, Coalville Food and drink Festival, Coalville Twenty 12, Coalville Party in the Park, Christmas in Coalville, Friends of Leicester Botanic Garden, NWLDC Compost Roadshow, Welwyn Hatfield Council Allotment meeting, Featherstone Community Orchard Leicester, St Davids Fellowship, Ashby Farmers Market, Castle Donington Farmers market,Bosworth Farmers Market, Energy Saving and Eco fair Hilton, Osgathorpe Rainbow Fun Day, Grass roots festival Appleby,, Saffron Acres Harvest Event, .
+Shows and Events: East Midlands Airport Big Green Week, Burton on the Wolds Plantation Anniversary, Food Gusto Ashby de la zouch and Appleby Magna, GE (Oil and Gas) EHS Safety and Environmental Days, I Love Market Harborough Festival, Snibston Miners Gala events, Hinkley Probus Club, , Brocks Hill Country Park, Coalville Food and Drink Festival, Coalville Twenty 12, Coalville Party in the Park, Christmas in Coalville, Friends of Leicester Botanic Garden, NWLDC Compost Roadshow, Featherstone Community Orchard Leicester, St Davids Fellowship, Ashby Farmers Market, Castle Donington Farmers market,Bosworth Farmers Market, Energy Saving and Eco fair Hilton, Osgathorpe Rainbow Fun Day, Grass roots festival Appleby,, Saffron Acres Harvest Event, Loughborough Picnic in the Park, Bradgate Park Wildlife Weekend

 Garden, Food Waste Composting at home, on the allotment & school